Sharing my Vietnam Visa scam experience that I hope you never encounter!

 When I came back to the UK, I sent an email to the Vietnam embassy here in London and the reply I get was not satisfactory.
 What they basically replied about my complaint was they have nothing to do with it since they are not the one who issued the visa!

 So I emailed again the company to file a complaint.

 Here is their response.

 followed by this email asking how long I wanted to stay in Vietnam.

 They were completely oblivious about my details even though I had already sent all the details needed.

-I had charge it to experience and I would like to share this experience for British citizens and other nationalities who needs a Vietnam visa.
+I had charged it to experience and I would like to share this experience for British citizens and other nationalities who need a Vietnam visa.

 ALWAYS look for a trusted and reputable company that process your Vietnam visa.
 I consider this my rookie mistake on travelling but, that’s how you learn things and I want to warn others so they won’t fall for the same visa scam.